moebiussurfing/ofxColorManager/README.md

 * Linkable with **ofxColorClient** trough TCP or Watching files.
 * Wheel and rectangle color pickers.
 * **Pantone** library with **2000+** named colors.
-* Edit, rearrenge, delete and drag colors.
+* Edit, add, delete, sort, and drag colors.
 * Kit exporter of all **JSON** preset files to your project data path.

 ## Usage